A Fortnight in the Life of the Welkin DevOps Team

-At Elastisys, we develop our own open source Kubernetes distribution, Compliant Kubernetes, as well as operate it as a managed service for customers.
+At Elastisys, we develop our own open source Kubernetes distribution, Welkin, as well as operate it as a managed service for customers.
 Both product development and operation of the managed service is handled by the DevOps team.
 In this blog post, we’ll give you an insight in the daily life of the team, starting top down with the operations part.

 Managed Service Operation